GeorgiaDome Final 2026 Mock Draft

 The reigning Heisman and National Champion QB projects as a solid NFL starter and is the only deserving QB to go in Round 1.

 The Jets need the best player available at 2.
-It seems this pick is down to Arvell Reese or David Bailey with Bailey still holding the edge.
+It seems this pick is down to Arvell Reese or David Bailey.
+I'm sticking with Bailey as the Jets choose production over projection.

 3.

 The Cardinals, similar to the Jets, are in a rebuild.
 Love is tempting but the signing of Tyler Allgeier and James Connor/Trey Benson still on the roster makes this more of luxury than a need.
-The Cardinals could go RT with Mauigoa or Fano, whom they both like, but at #3 it would be a reach.
+Their "leaked" interest could be to assist in their desire to move down and go RT with Mauigoa or Fano, whom they both like, but at #3 it would be a reach.

 Instead the Cardinals take the best player available and that could be Arvell Reese.
-Josh Sweat was a priority pick up last year but needs a running mate as Zaven Collins has been average and might move around inside more, especially on 3rd down.
-Either way, Arizona would solidify their pash rush and look to acquire a tackle at #34, where there will be some decent prospects like Max Iheanachor or Gennings Dunker.
+Josh Sweat was a priority pick up last year but needs a running mate.
+There have been rumblings that he might want a trade since Gannon was let go.
+Zaven Collins has been average and might move around inside more, especially on 3rd down.
+Either way, Arizona would solidify their pash rush and look to acquire a tackle at #34, if they don't move up for Simpson.

 What is Cam Ward?
 The Titans are on a mission to find out as evident in their Free Agency acquisitions.
 The best way to find out is to give him a chance in the run game and Love is truly a unicorn prospect with game changing effect.
 Love and Pollard would give the Titans a good look at Ward running a complete offense.